 In Defense of the Billable Hour: A Monitoring Theory of Law Firm Fees

-Critics often deride the billable hour as oppressive and inefficient.
-This Article presents a novel argument in the billable hour’s favor: clients use it to monitor their lawyers’ efforts, thereby mitigating the incentive problems that plague alternative fee arrangements.
-Prior literature has suggested that law firms use billable hours because they cannot bear the risk of cost overruns.
-I argue that this perspective is theoretically shaky, and I demonstrate through both historical and empirical evidence that monitoring best explains the popularity of the billable hour.
+Critics deride the billable hour as oppressive and inefficient, incentivizing lawyers to waste time in order to inflate their fees.
+This Article presents a novel argument in the billable hour’s favor: clients use it to monitor their lawyers’ efforts, thereby mitigating the principal-agent problems that plague alternative fee arrangements.
+Prior literature has suggested that law firms bill by the hour because they cannot bear the risk of cost overruns.
+This Article argues that this perspective is both theoretically and empirically shaky, and demonstrates through an analysis of historical and contemporary practice that monitoring best explains the popularity of the billable hour.

-Keywords: Billable hour, alternative fees, law firms, legal profession, agency theory, law & history, law & economics
+Keywords: Billable hour, alternative fee arrangements, law firms, legal profession, agency theory, law & history, law & economics

 Suggested Citation: Suggested Citation